paulwarren/nzde/dict/F/README.md

  <i>n.</i> a meeting of village leaders in Samoa and other Pacific Islands; in NZ a conference or hui on Pacific issues [ORIGIN: Samoan]

+## Fonterra

+ <i>n.</i> (Rural) the national dairy processing and marketing organisation, formed from the amalgamation of Kiwi Co-operative Dairies, New Zealand Dairy Group and the Dairy Board in 2001.
+[NZ's largest corporation].

 ## foo

  <i>exclam.</i> [1984 14 F E126Wgton Girls C. 5 FOO [exclam. of annoyance] -->1984 14 F E126Wgton Girls C. 8 FOO [exclamation of approval] -->1984 14 F E126Wgton Girls C. 35 FOO [of approval]]

+## Food for Britain

+ <i>n.</i> a WWII campaign to send food to the UK

 ## food runner